garrandall/popular-music-data/tracks/got-it-twisted-mobb-deep.md

 The Mobb Deep boys got it locked right here
 Wherever we at we keep the cliqs right there
-So where ever theres beef is gettin fixed right there And they cant stop us they too scared
+So where ever theres beef is gettin fixed right there And they can't stop us they too scared
 They know a calibur thug shoot at heads nigga
 Q.B. drop you off at that bridge (bye bye)
 Show you how we do it in Queens
 Murder aint shit nigga
-This is P talking show you where i live
+This is P talking show you where I live
 You come right through my crib (cmon) and get a few seers There'll be man slaughter right infront of my kids
 A little blood get on my daughter, thats nothing she'll live (just whipe that off) Got cops shoot to death of us
-We dont like D's
+We don't like D's
 You never catch us runnin with the police (nope)
 Ya'll niggas get ya'll vests up
 And ya'll better invest in some real heavy bulletproof paneling